AhmetKazzaz/todoApp/README.md

 A simple todo app that lets users create a todo list with multiple todo items, each item having basic attributes like name, description, status etc...

 #### How to run/install
-This Application has no difficulties in installing and running, clone the project, build and run the app directyly on your phone or emulator.
+This Application has no difficulties in installing and running, clone the project, build and run the app directly on your phone or emulator.
 ###### 1 Sign Up:
 Click on sign up from login page and input your user infortmation.
 ###### 2 Log In: